Some of the links in this post may be affiliate links. See our disclosure for more info.

 If I am fool, it is, at least, a doubting one; and I envy no one the certainty of his self-approved wisdom.

 I know that two and two make four – and should be glad to prove it too if I could – though I must say if by any sort of process I could convert 2 and 2 into five it would give me much greater pleasure.

 To withdraw myself from myself has ever been my sole, my entire, my sincere motive in scribbling at all.

-Those who will not reason, are bigots, those who cannot, are fools, and those who dare not, are slaves.”
+Those who will not reason, are bigots, those who cannot, are fools, and those who dare not, are slaves.

-Death, so called, is a thing which makes men weep, And yet a third of life is passed in sleep.”
+Death, so called, is a thing which makes men weep, And yet a third of life is passed in sleep.

 Byron on the Joys of Indulgence

 A glass of wine or a fine spirit would warm them up almost as much as their growing friendship; sometimes a good drink shared with good company can be a real pleasure (in moderation, of course).

-“Man, being reasonable, must get drunk; the best of life is but intoxication.”
+Man, being reasonable, must get drunk; the best of life is but intoxication.

 Musings on the Nature of Life

-“For truth is always strange; stranger than fiction.
+For truth is always strange; stranger than fiction.

-“They never fail who die in a great cause.
+They never fail who die in a great cause.

 Between two worlds life hovers like a star, twixt night and morn, upon the horizon’s verge.

 One certainly has a soul; but how it came to allow itself to be enclosed in a body is more than I can imagine.
 I only know if once mine gets out, I’ll have a bit of a tussle before I let it get in again to that of any other.

-Byron on Love
+Byron’s Views on Love